HL7/fhir-identity-matching-ig/input/pagecontent/downloads.md

 This implementation guide was made possible by the thoughtful contributions and feedback of the following people and organizations:

-&emsp;&emsp;The members of the ONC FHIR at Scale Taskforce (FAST) Identity Tiger Team &emsp;&emsp;The members of the HL7 Patient Administration Work Group
+The members of the ONC FHIR at Scale Taskforce (FAST) Identity Tiger Team<BR>
+The members of the HL7 Patient Administration Work Group